fish-shell/fish-shell/CONTRIBUTING.rst

 are making any changes to fish, running these tests is a good way to make sure the behaviour remains consistent and regressions are not introduced.
-Even if you don’t run the tests on your machine, they will still be run via Github Actions.
+Even if you don’t run the tests on your machine, they will still be run via GitHub Actions.

 You are strongly encouraged to add tests when changing the functionality of fish, especially if you are fixing a bug to help ensure there are no